-Companies are trying to keep you on their websites for
+Companies are trying to keep you on their websites for as long as possible

 Have a look at how they use clever algorithms for this.